drwatson1/Otel-sandbox/README.md

 95
 ```

-Each line represents a singe timeseries for our `http_server_duration_ms` metrics with attributes.
+Each line represents a singe timeseries for our `http_server_duration_ms` metric with attributes.
 The most interested attributes are `http_target` and `le`.
 The `http_target` is an endpoint which was requested.
 The `le` is an upper bound of a bucket.
 The value of the metrics is the amount of times when an HTTP requests duration fall into the corresponding bucket.
-By default, `http_server_duration_ms` metrics contains a bunch of pre-configured buckets, but you can change them, as we will see later.
+By default, `http_server_duration_ms` metrics contains a bunch of pre-configured buckets, but you can change them, as we will see later (???
+TBD).

 You can use filters to query the most interesting values, for example, try the expression: